LukasWoodtli/WebPage/content/midnight_commander.md

 The `mc-wrapper` script allows that the shell changes to the current directory when exiting `mc`.

-It can be activated by setting an alias:
+It can be activated by setting an alias.

+On Linux:

     :::bash
     alias mc='. /usr/libexec/mc/mc-wrapper.sh'

+On macOS (homebrew):

+    :::bash
+     alias mc='. /usr/local/opt/midnight-commander/libexec/mc/mc-wrapper.sh'

 # Panels